Class of 2021

 Moved by the experience of a close friend and confronted with South Carolina’s deplorable domestic violence statistics, Catherine became a committed activist.
 After considerable research, she developed a model lesson for middle school students, which produced statistically significant changes in awareness of dating violence.
 In addition, with the support of the National Honor Society, she organized several clothing and supply drives to benefit a local women’s shelter – a project that NHS will continue to sponsor.

-Catherine is currently pursuing a Theology Pre-Professional studies degree at ND.
+At Notre Dame, Catherine is currently pursuing a Theology Pre-Professional studies degree.
 She hopes to pursue a medical degree in the future, while continuing to combat domestic violence and related social problems in her own home state.

 - High School: YK Pao School